Poverty: Global prevalence

 World Bank data shows that the percentage of the population living in households with consumption or income per person below the poverty line has decreased in each region of the world except Middle East and North Africa since 1990:

+In July 2023, a group of over 200 economists from 67 countries, including Jayati Ghosh, Joseph Stiglitz and Thomas Piketty, sent a letter to the United Nations secretary general António Guterres and World Bank president Ajay Banga warning that "extreme poverty and extreme wealth have risen sharply and simultaneously for the first time in 25 years."
+In 2024, Oxfam reported that roughly five billion people have become poorer since 2020 and warned that current trends could postpone global poverty eradication for 229 years.

 Characteristics

-The effects of poverty may also be causes as listed above, thus creating a "poverty cycle" operating across multiple levels, individual, local, national and global.
+The effects of poverty may also be causes of poverty thus creating a cycle of poverty operating across multiple levels, individual, local, national and global.

 Health

 One-third of deaths around the world—some 18 million people a year or 50,000 per day—are due to poverty-related causes.
-People living in developing nations, among them women and children, are over represented among the global poor and these effects of severe poverty.
+People living in developing nations, among them women and children, are overrepresented among the global poor and these effects of severe poverty.
 Those living in poverty suffer disproportionately from hunger or even starvation and disease, as well as lower life expectancy.
 According to the World Health Organization, hunger and malnutrition are the single gravest threats to the world's public health and malnutrition is by far the biggest contributor to child mortality, present in half of all cases.

 Almost 90% of maternal deaths during childbirth occur in Asia and sub-Saharan Africa, compared to less than 1% in the developed world.
 Those who live in poverty have also been shown to have a far greater likelihood of having or incurring a disability within their lifetime.
 Infectious diseases such as malaria and tuberculosis can perpetuate poverty by diverting health and economic resources from investment and productivity; malaria decreases GDP growth by up to 1.3% in some developing nations and AIDS decreases African growth by 0.3–1.5% annually.

 Studies have shown that poverty impedes cognitive function although some of these findings could not be replicated in follow-up studies.
 One hypothesised mechanism is that financial worries put a severe burden on one's mental resources so that they are no longer fully available for solving complicated problems.
 The reduced capability for problem solving can lead to suboptimal decisions and further perpetuate poverty.
 Many other pathways from poverty to compromised cognitive capacities have been noted, from poor nutrition and environmental toxins to the effects of stress on parenting behavior, all of which lead to suboptimal psychological development.
 Neuroscientists have documented the impact of poverty on brain structure and function throughout the lifespan.